po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/28-Stu_Mini-project/README.md

 ## Hints

-* It might be a good idea to start building out the HTML skeleton in a real HTML file.
-Once you're happy with the HTML file's appearance in the browser, you can copy/paste its contents into a string template literal and write a function to insert the user input into the appropriate places in the HTML string before writing it to the file system.
+It might be a good idea to start building out the HTML skeleton in a real HTML file.
+Once you're happy with the HTML file's appearance in the browser, you can copy and paste its contents into a string template literal.
+Then you can write a function to insert the user input into the appropriate places in the HTML string before writing it to the file system.

 ---